In this post I explain how to take apart a Lenovo ThinkPad Edge laptop.

 Remove one screw securing the DVD drive.

-Slide DVD drive to the left and remove it from the laptop.
+Slide DVD drive to the left and remove it.

 STEP 6.

-I also removed a small cover located in the lower left corner of the laptop base but… I didn’t find anything under this cover.
+I also removed a small cover located in the lower left corner of the bottom base but… I didn’t find anything under this cover.

-I think, in some different ThinkPad Edge models there is a WWAN slot located under this cover.
+I think, in some different ThinkPad Edge models there is a WWAN card installed here.

 STEP 7.

-There are four rubber plugs located on the bottom part of the laptop case.
+There are four rubber plugs located on the bottom.

 These plugs hide screws securing the palmrest/touchpad assembly.